 (A few words about my next phase: dysfunctional discourses)

-I believe that I, in my first two books on drug policy, have “decisively corroborated” that our presently dominating approach to problematic drug issues – i.e., illegalization coupled with supply-oriented drug policies - is a bad approach; that it is bad virtually “absolute”/full stop and not bad only from some particular point of view, or way of thinking, or for a particular group of people.
-It is bad for virtually everybody except maybe for 1) those who benefit from high drug prices and high profits and 2) kids (and parents with kids) who keep off drugs because use is illegal, rather than because of parental advice or some other reason.
-Drug illegality, in its consequences, to a vast majority, is simply bad: a societally dysfunctional discourse in that is not achieving – nor is it likely in the foreseeable future to achieve – much of what our majority would think of as “good.”
-This is a big statement, and it is too complex a statement to be made at one single time.
-My ambition with this talk is therefore not “How to corroborate that drug illegality is a dysfunctional discourse in a day,” but rather; “Are there other dysfunctional discourses “out there,” waiting to get dismantled in a way similar to the way that I figure I have dismantled drug illegality?
+I believe that in my first two books on drug policy, I have “decisively corroborated” that our currently dominant approach to problematic drug issues – i.e., illegalisation coupled with supply-oriented drug policies - is fundamentally flawed; it is virtually “absolute”/full stop and not merely detrimental from some particular point of view, or framework, or for a specific group of people.
+It is harmful for nearly everyone, except perhaps for 1) those who benefit from high drug prices and profits, and 2) children (and parents with children) who stay off drugs because of its illegal nature rather than due to parental advice or some other reason.
+Drug illegality, in its consequences, is simply damaging to the vast majority: a societally dysfunctional discourse that is neither achieving – nor likely to achieve in the foreseeable future – much of what the majority would consider “good.”
+This is a substantial assertion, and it is too complex to articulate all at once.
+Therefore, my aim with this talk is not “How to corroborate that drug illegality is a dysfunctional discourse in a day,” but rather, “Are there other dysfunctional discourses “out there,” waiting to be dismantled in a manner similar to the way I believe I have dismantled drug illegality?”

 C. Drug Policy Incompatibility